nivi-1993/Intern-Technocolabs/README.md

 Machine learning models try to use the underlying patterns and relationships in data to make new predictions.
 It helps to analyse data sets fast and improve demand forecasting accuracy

 Machine learning intermediate involves handling missing values, non-numeric values, data leakage and more using various techniques like pipelines, XGBoost.
 By performing these operations, models will be more accurate and useful.

+Machine learning explainability - permutation imortance, SHAP values - an acronym from SHapley Additive exPlanations break down a prediction to show the impact of each feature.
+SHAP values interpret the impact of having a certain value for a given feature in comparison to the prediction we'd make if that feature took some baseline value.